-"Acquiring these tenements supports our Hub and Spoke strategy, positioning Taronga as a future central processing facility.
-While our immediate focus is on bringing Taronga into production, continuing exploration in this highly prospective area is a strategic priority for First Tin.
-The addition of these two tenements to our portfolio further consolidates our exploration efforts in the district."
+"Acquiring these additional licences strengthens our Hub and Spoke strategy, reinforcing Taronga's potential as a future central processing facility.
+While our immediate focus remains on bringing Taronga into production, we are also committed to building a robust exploration pipeline in this highly prospective region.
+The addition of these two tenements to our portfolio enhances our ability to identify and develop additional sources of tin within the district."